Unit 4 - Practice Quiz

 C. The system is always running.

-D. Assets can only be modified by authorized parties.
+D. Assets are accessible only to authorized parties.

 46 Which of the following is an example of a 'Day Zero' or 'Zero-Day' attack?